antoinevastel/antoinevastel.github.io/_posts/2016-02-14-svd-recommender-system.md

 {% endhighlight %}

 <h2>Compute the SVD of our user rating matrix</h2>
-In order to compute the singolar value decomposition of our user rating matrix we need to create a function with two parameters : the user rating matrix, the rank of our SVD.
-The SVD is computed using the sparsesvd package (https://pypi.python.org/pypi/sparsesvd/)
+In order to compute the singular value decomposition of our user rating matrix we need to create a function with two parameters : the user rating matrix and the rank of our SVD.
+The SVD is computed using the <a href="https://pypi.python.org/pypi/sparsesvd/">sparsesvd package</a>

 {% highlight python %}
 import math as mt